luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 ### The Killer Skill
 If you could learn any one skill in helping you achieve a passive income what do you think that would be?
-Your probably thinking programming.
+You're probably thinking programming.
 Wrong.

 The killer skill for passive incomes is online marketing.
 I didn't make